Last Updated on September 16, 2022 by Vasco Lourenço

 - Shared Starter at $2.59/mo for 36 months.

 One of the oldest and greatest web hosting platforms, powering over 2 million websites ($2.95/mo).

 Bluehost is another well-known web hosting company, appraised by many website owners for a long time.
 Founded in 2003, they have one of the most affordable prices for beginners that want to launch their website or blog.

-Their plans come with free domain name, free SSL, 1-click WordPress installation, and 24/7 customer support, backed up by a 30-day money-back guarantee.
-The most affordable plan starts at $2.95/mo (63% off on their 3-year plan).
+Their plans come with a free domain name, free SSL, 1-click WordPress installation, and 24/7 customer support, backed up by a 30-day money-back guarantee.
+The most affordable plan starts at $2.95/mo (70% off on their 12 or 36-month plan).

-According to third party testing, Bluehost’s loading times can range between 0.046 seconds to 3.43 seconds depending on the location the server you’re using is.
+According to third-party testing, Bluehost’s loading times can range from 0.046 seconds to 3.43 seconds depending on the location of the server you’re using.
 Their servers are located in the US, London, India, and China.

 They also have a 99.98% uptime rate, making them one of the best-performing web hosting companies you can choose from.